reustle/covid19japan-data/README.md

 | Tokyo | [stopcovid19.metro.tokyo.lg.jp](https://stopcovid19.metro.tokyo.lg.jp/en/) |

 **We need your help!** Please submit any information sources via the "Issues" tab above.
 Thank you! ありがとう！

+# Data Discrepencies

+Our data can sometimes disagree with MHLW or prefectural governments because of different policies we are using to input the data.
+Here are our known discrepencies and why:

+* National death counts.
+We are counting more deaths than MHLW.
+Our death counts are aligned with NHK's reporting.
+We are unclear why MHLW is reporting less deaths.
+* Recovery counts.
+This number is only available in aggregate on a national level from MHLW.
+Some prefectures report this per patient, some report it in aggregate but there is not consistency in this number.
+* Asymptomatic vs Symptomatic.
+There are differences between prefectures, some prefectures do not count Asymptomatic confirmed cases.
+NHK does count all confirmed cases, asymptomatic and symptomatic.
+We follow that same principle and count all that we can find.
+* Okinawa: We count three more cases in Okinawa than the official count because we include 3 US Military Servicemen which are not officially in the Okinawa prefectural government count.

 # Development